first-hep/first-hep.github.io/about.md

 at [CERN](https://home.cern/) and the
 [Long-Baseline Neutrino Facility (LBNF)](https://lbnf.fnal.gov/) at [Fermilab](http://fnal.gov/).
-Doing the science with these facilities typically requires the development of **sophisticated software** capable of analyzing the enormous samples experimental data collected, and **people** are the key to developing this software.
+Doing science with these facilities typically requires the development of **sophisticated software** capable of analyzing the enormous samples experimental data collected, and **people** are the key to developing this software.
+To be successful they require a mix of deep physics domain knowledge *and* advanced software skills.

 The
 **Framework for Integrated Research Software Training in High Energy Physics (FIRST-HEP)**